mkent-at-loginvsi/rhel-install/README.md

 Remember the build can be run on any system and produces an artifact for the install.
 If you need to run the build outside of a secure environment, be sure to copy the appliance.tar.gz to the candidate system to run the install.

 # Running the install
+The build process will produce an "appliance.tar.gz" file.
+The rhel-installer expects to find that file in the same directory as the installer. run the rhel-install script as root.
+This script will create an admin account and install docker and other dependent libs, unzip the loginvsi files to the appropriate directories, load the docker images and complete.

+Once that installer is complete, you will run the firstrun script as root.
+This will ask questions, ask you to set the admin password, set a script to run at login for the admin account, and finally reboot the appliance.

+Now connect with the admin account and password you specified, and the appliance will complete its install and reboot again.
+At this point the appliance is ready (once the reboot is complete and the loginvsi services are running).
+This can take a few minutes.